docufluidlabs/docusign.github.io/Smartsheet-for-Docusign-Documentation.md

 > Example: If updating a contract status - use **Update**.
 If adding a new row with a given value - use **Create**.

 4. Select the fields you want to write to (these are Smartsheet **columns**).
-5. Map DocuSign fields to Smartsheet fields.
+5. Map Docusign fields to Smartsheet fields.
    <img src="https://github.com/user-attachments/assets/b22e0b45-8579-4d19-b0bd-cfbe715fdd6b" alt="image" width="75%"/>
    <img src="https://github.com/user-attachments/assets/0c3927ff-5862-49ed-a588-ddda2e565dcc" alt="image" width="40%"/>